 OPT026: Cataract and Refractive Surgery

-This module aims to provide optometrists with detailed insight into all aspects of cataract and refractive surgery, from the earliest pre-operative considerations through the technical aspects of surgery and ending with post-operative care of routine and complicated cases.
+This module aims to provide you with a detailed insight into all aspects of cataract and refractive surgery, from the earliest pre-operative considerations through the technical aspects of surgery and ending with post-operative care of routine and complicated cases.

 |Credits||10 credits - CET points available|

-- understand the place of each technology / technique in the field of cataract and refractive surgery.
+- address and reflect on the benefit of inter-professional teamwork in the delivery of cataract and refractive surgery

 How the module will be delivered

-This module is taught via 10 lectures (Powerpoint with audio), delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
-There is an introductory webinar, and a further session of guided online learning.
+This module is taught via lectures (Powerpoint with audio) and Xerte tutorials, delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+There is an introductory webinar and a key features webinar.
 This is a distance learning only module.

 How the module will be assessed

-These are formative key features scenarios, where the learner can work through the case by answering questions.
-Students will submit 1 written coursework as a formative assessment for which they will receive feedback (1500-2000 words)
+There are formative key features scenarios, where the learner can work through the case by answering questions.
+Students will submit one written coursework as a formative assessment for which they will receive feedback (1500-2000 words).

-Online Examination (100%): There is a MCQ test that will assess comprehension and application across the entire syllabus which students take at the end of the lecture series.
+Online Examination (100%): There is an MCQ test that will assess comprehension and application across the entire syllabus, which students take at the end of the lecture series.